Hyperbolic Geometry and Closed Bosonic String Field Theory I: The String Vertices Via Hyperbolic Riemann Surfaces: Inconsistency of the naive string vertices

-Let us discuss the the relation between the plumbing fixture construction and the cut paste construction of Fenchel and Nielsen for the hyperbolic Riemann surfaces when the simple closed geodesic along which we are performing the cut and paste has infinitesimal length.
-Here, we follow \cite{Wolpert1}.
+{\underline{\bf Plumbing fixture vs Fenchel-Nielsen construction}}: Let us discuss the the relation between the plumbing fixture construction for the hyperbolic Riemann surfaces and the cut paste construction of Fenchel and Nielsen when the simple closed geodesic along which we are performing the cut and paste has infinitesimal length.
+Here, we follow the discussion in \cite{Wolpert1}.

-We start by discussing the notion of a collar.
-For a simple closed geodesic $\alpha$ on the hyperbolic surface $\mathcal{R}$ of length $l_{\alpha}$, the collar around the geodesic $\alpha$ is a neighbourhood around the curve $\alpha$ having area
+Let us begin by discussing the notion of a collar.
+For a simple closed geodesic $\alpha$ on the hyperbolic surface $\mathcal{R}$ of length $\ell_{\alpha}$, the collar around the geodesic $\alpha$ is a neighbourhood around the curve $\alpha$ having area

-{\it The standard collar} around the geodesic $\alpha$ is the collection of points $p$ whose hyperbolic distance from the geodesic $\alpha$ is less than $w(\alpha)$ given by
+The {\it standard collar} around the geodesic $\alpha$ is the collection of points $p$ whose hyperbolic distance from the geodesic $\alpha$ is less than $w(\alpha)$ given by

 The standard collar can be described as a quotient of the upper half-plane $\mathbb{H}$.
 To describe this quotient space, consider the deck transformation